Visitors at the Western Slope

-“Grab that rope, lad, and throw it down.” yelled Roy Stoffer, a whiny third-year sailor with a sunburned complexion and scraggly blond
+“Grab that rope, lad, and throw it down.” yelled Roy Stoffer, a whiny third-year sailor with a sunburned complexion and scraggly blond hair.

-hair.
 Roy’s red top and white pants were finally starting to show stains and signs of wear as he staggered around the deck half-drunk.
 “We don’t

 have all day.
 The sun’s settin’ and there’s land to be seen.”

 Oreus didn’t mind him, as long as could stay out of his way.
-Roy was always looking for the upper hand to make himself stand out among
+Roy was always looking for the upper hand to make himself stand out among the

-of Roy’s daily charades.
+Roy’s daily charades.
 But Roy never seemed to catch on and began to look more like a fool the harder he tried.

 Could it be?
 Oreus thought, retracing Roy’s words in his mind.
 “Land?” he repeated, which elicited a nod from Roy.
-They hadn’t set foot
+They hadn’t set foot on

-which he’d been sleeping and dragged it to the front of the ship.
+he’d been sleeping and dragged it to the front of the ship.
 As he peered over the edge, a wondrous sight made his heart pound faster.